01lasya/WebSystemsDevelopment-Project/README.md

-WebSystemsDevelopment-Midterm Project
+WebSystemsDevelopment(IS601) - Midterm Project

-About This Project
+About This Project: -
 This project is designed to process order details from a JSON file and generate two new files:

 customers.json – A list of unique customers with their phone numbers.